FREE TRIAL UPGRADE!

 • Tags

-Steps in conducting an investigation
+Steps in conducting an incident investigation

 • Control the scene.
 Correct any immediate hazards, secure the area, and preserve evidence.
 Hazards may include fallen electrical wires, fires, chemical spills, or other physical or health hazards.
-Providing personal protective equipment (PPE), isolating pressurized systems, and supplying emergency lighting helps ensure the safety of workers responding to the accident.
+Providing personal protective equipment (PPE), isolating pressurized systems, and supplying emergency lighting helps ensure the safety of workers responding to the incident.

 • Identify and collect evidence.
 Take pictures of the scene, take samples of spilled materials, interview witnesses, review health and safety records and training records, and consider operations errors such as unguarded or defective equipment, poor ventilation or lighting, toxic gases, excessive noise, radiation, or floor openings.
 This step includes taking notes that can help develop a final report.

 • Determine the root cause(s): Review all collected evidence and facts.
-The root cause is the true cause of the accident and is usually a system failure, not merely an employee action.
+The root cause is the true cause of the incident and is usually a system failure, not merely an employee action.
 For instance, if an employee injured in a fall was not wearing fall protection, one obvious factor is the failure to wear fall protection.
 However, if the employer did not consistently enforce the policy requiring fall protection, the root cause would be lack of enforcement.
 Other root causes can include lack of training, failure to maintain equipment, or lack of equipment guarding.

 • Communicate findings.
 Report the findings to upper management and other affected departments.
 To effectively communicate the findings, provide the following information in the final report: